MaidulHasan/OrbSpider/README.md

 To avoid complexity I've set ROBOTSTXT_OBEY to False but, I encourage you to follow the robots.txt rules if possible.

 You can change the image store path in the settings.py file.
-In case we need to download an image of larger size, i've set the download timeout to 20 min.
-You can change that too, according to your need.
+In case we need to download an image of larger size, i've set the download timeout to 30 min.
+According to your need you can change that too.